dfki-ric-underactuated-lab/torque_limited_simple_pendulum/software/python/simple_pendulum/controllers/energy_shaping/README.md

 ## Usage #

+A usage example can be found in the [examples folder](../../../examples).
 Start a simulation with energy-shaping control for pendulum swingup and lqr control stabilization at the unstable fixpoint:

     python sim_energy_shaping.py